anirudhkaushik2003/anirudhkaushik2003.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 ### About Me
-Upcoming SWE at Mircosoft.
+SWE at Microsoft.
 <br>
-I'm a Master's Student at CVIT, IIIT Hyderabad.
+I'm a Software Engineer at Microsoft and an Ex-Master's Student at CVIT, IIIT Hyderabad.
 I work on Medical Image Analysis and Computer Aided Diagnosis with Prof. Jayanthi Sivaswamy.
 <br>

 Founder and Ex-Co-ordinator of IIIT Society of Applied Quantum Computing.